ItzSnow2023/ItzSnow2023/README.md

 - 👋 Hi, I’m @JxstPaul
-- 👀 I’m interested in java and gaming
+- 👀 I’m interested in Java and Gaming
-- 🌱 I’m currently learning java ig
+- 🌱 I’m currently learning Java ig
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me You@Dont.com